About the Marine Invasive Species Program

-The Program began in 1999 with the passage of California's Ballast Water Management for Control of Nonindigenous Species Act, which addressed the threat of species introductions from vessels arriving at California's ports.
-In 2003, the Marine Invasive Species Act was passed, reauthorizing and expanding the 1999 Act.
-Subsequent amendments to the Act and additional legislation further expanded the Program's scope.
+The California Legislature established the Marine Invasive Species Program in 1999 to address the threat of species introductions from vessels arriving at California’s ports.
+In 2003, the Marine Invasive Species Act reauthorized and expanded the Program.
+Subsequent amendments to the Act further expanded the Program’s scope.

 Nonindigenous species are organisms that pose significant threats to human health, the economy, and the environment.
 Nonindigenous species are intentionally or unintentionally transported through human activities to new habitats such as California’s marine, estuarine, and freshwater environments.
 Once a nonindigenous species is moved, becomes established in a new in geographic location, and causes impacts, it is considered an invasive species.

 In coastal aquatic habitats, commercial shipping’s ballast vessel water and biofouling are two of the most significant invasive species vectors.
 Prevention of species introductions through vector management is considered the most effective way to address invasive species because, once established, attempts to eradicate invasive are often unsuccessful and costly.